 In April 2019 CIPFA issued a statement on the Role of the Head of Internal Audit (HIA).
 The statement articulated the core responsibilities of the HIA, with five principals defining the core activities and behaviours that belong to the role of the HIA.
 For each principle the Statement sets out the organisation's responsibilities to ensure HIAs are able to operate effectively and perform their core duties.
 The Council is able to confirm that, in all major regards, it conforms to the governance arrangements of both of these CIPFA statements.

-Financial & Fraud Management Compliance
+Financial & Fraud Management Compliance.

 In October 2019 CIPFA issued the Financial Management Code (FM Code).
 The FM Code is designed, on a non-statutory basis, to support good practice in financial management and to assist local authorities in demonstrating their financial sustainability.
 The FM Code sets out proposed standards of forward financial management for local authorities.
 Full compliance with the code was expected in 2021/22.
 The Council is able to confirm that, in all major regards, it conforms to the FM Code.
-A detailed evaluation has taken place of all elements of the FM Code and an action plan is being monitored by the Finance Management Team to ensure improved outcomes from the full implementation of the code, for which the key actions, to be implemented by March 2023 are:
+A detailed evaluation has taken place of all elements of the FM Code and actions are being monitored by the Finance Management Team to ensure improved outcomes from the full implementation of the code.